Mockingbird (Marvel Comics): Avengers West Coast

-Roy Thomas returned to writing the character when he and his wife Dann became co-writers of the rechristened Avengers West Coast title in 1990.
+Roy Thomas returned to writing the character when he and his wife Dann Thomas became co-writers of the rechristened Avengers West Coast title in 1990.
 Mockingbird first makes a brief reappearance in the title when she attends an Avengers West Coast team meeting and stands for election to return to the team, being voted in as an "alternate member" (effectively a reserve member).
 Hawkeye (who is already a full member, having returned to the series a year earlier) admits he did not vote for her and describes her as his "estranged wife".
 Mockingbird then returns to Detroit.

-In a later storyline Morse contacts Barton and states that she is returning to Los Angeles from Detroit to discuss matters with him.
+In a later storyline, Morse contacts Barton and states that she is returning to Los Angeles from Detroit to discuss matters with him.
 She is then reunited with her husband while he is in the field as Hawkeye, joining him and the Avengers West Coast on a mission after which Mockingbird begins to once again make regular appearances as a cast member of the book.
 Mockingbird later reveals to Hawkeye that their divorce is almost final and Ultron abducts her and uses her thought patterns and personality to create his second robotic 'wife' Alkhema, the two rekindling their romance after she is liberated.

 The intended interpretation of some of these events is changed by a story that is published 17 years later.
-New Avengers: The Reunion #2 (May 2009) asserts that just prior to her abduction by Ultron, Mockingbird was replaced by a Skrull impersonator, and thus the "Mockingbird" who appears between Avengers West Coast vol. 1, #89/90 (Dec.
+New Avengers: The Reunion #2 (May 2009) asserts that just prior to her abduction by Ultron, Mockingbird was replaced by the Skrull impersonator H'rpra, and thus the "Mockingbird" who appears between Avengers West Coast vol. 1, #89/90 (Dec.
 1992/Jan.
 1993) and Secret Invasion #8 (Jan.
 2009) should no longer be considered the genuine article.

 The reconciliation between Hawkeye and Mockingbird is short-lived as in late 1993 Thomas has the character sacrifice her life to save her husband from Mephisto in the centennial issue of Avengers West Coast.

 The Avengers West Coast title was canceled two issues later.
 The storyline depicted how the team, reeling from the events surrounding Mockingbird's death, is ultimately forced to disband.